vedph/gve-doc/export/trace-features.md

 - v2 `crows` is from `swans` (`REP_SWANS` v1>v2);
 - v1 `said` is from `cried` (`REP_CRIED` v0>v1).

-If we were to represent the final staged version _beta_ as a simple text with notes about its transformations, we could do as follows:
+If we were to represent the final staged alteration _beta_ as a simple text with notes about its transformations, we could do as follows:

-1. determine the _versions range_: every staged version starts from the first version past the previous staged version, and ends with itself.
-So, for beta we start from the first version past alpha, which corresponds to v4, and ends with v5, which corresponds to beta.
-Should we rather want version alpha, we would start from the base text (as there is no previous staged version) and end with v3.
+1. determine the _alterations range_: every staged alteration starts from the first alteration past the previous staged alteration, and ends with itself.
+So, for beta we start from the first alteration past alpha, which corresponds to v4, and ends with v5, which corresponds to beta.
+Should we rather want alteration alpha, we would start from the base text (as there is no previous staged alteration) and end with v3.
 2. collect all the _output segments_ in that range, i.e.:
    - v5: `owls`;
    - v4: `two crows and a hen↓` / `four larks and a wren,↓`.